awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudtrail-logs.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 All Systems Manager actions are logged by CloudTrail and are documented in the [AWS Systems Manager API Reference](https://docs.aws.amazon.com/systems-manager/latest/APIReference/)\.
-For example, calls to the `CreateMaintenanceWindows`, `PutInventory`, `SendCommand`, and `StartSession` actions generate entries in the CloudTrail log files\. \(For an example of setting up CloudTrail to monitor a Systems Manager API call, see [Monitoring Session Activity Using Amazon CloudWatch Events \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.\)
+For example, calls to the `CreateMaintenanceWindows`, `PutInventory`, `SendCommand`, and `StartSession` actions generate entries in the CloudTrail log files\. \(For an example of setting up CloudTrail to monitor a Systems Manager API call, see [Monitoring session activity using Amazon CloudWatch Events \(console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.\)

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.